ToshioCP/Gtk4-tutorial/src/sec21.src.md

 2. Create a TfeAlert object.
 3. Connect "response" signal to a handler
 4. Show the dialog
-5. In the signal handler do something with regard to the response-id.
+5. In the signal handler, do something with regard to the response-id.
 Then destroy the dialog.

-## Top level window
+## Top-level window

 In the same way, create a child object of GtkApplicationWindow.
 The object name is "TfeWindow".